bill-connelly/rpg/README.md

 ```
     >>> convert_raw("~/import/rawmovie.raw", "~/raws/raw_c.raw", 200, 1024, 768, 2)
 ```
 The last argument is the number of monitor refreshes per frame.
 Specifically, in order to maintain accurate and reproducible timings, typical movie frame rates of 29.97 or 25 cannot be specified directly.
 Instead, an integer multiple of the duration of a monitor refresh rate is specified.
 Thus, in order to achieve 30 FPS, the monitor refresh rate should be set to 60, and the final argument should be 2.
-In order to achieve 25 FPS the monitor refresh rate should be set to 50 Hz, and the final argument 2, or the monitor set to 100 Hz, and the final argument 4.
+In order to achieve 25 FPS the monitor refresh rate should be set to 50 Hz, and the final argument 2.

 The second argument, the number of frames, should not be used to clip movies.
 The entire movie will be converted if this number is set to less than the duration of the movie on disk, however, only the specified number of frames will be played.